DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - Fixed the "bright white glitch" at particular light volume boundaries (most notably, one of the cameras on the barge is positioned right on one of these boundaries)
+- Fixed distant lights reflection in a blackout

 Update v1.2
 -----------